turingschool/backend-curriculum-site/module4/lessons/intro_to_react.markdown

 }
 ```

 Notice the difference between the className and onClick. onClick was assigned to an expression wrapped in `{ }` braces.
-We had to call the incrementCount function with `this` because we want to refer to the incrementCount() function that is part of this Greeting class.
+We had to call the incrementCount function with `this` because we want to refer to the incrementCount() function that is part of this FurFriend class.

 We are still aren't actually incrementing.
 React gives us an important function: